-This article will attempt to explain the psychology of gang violence in men using the concept of dominance hierarchy.
+This article will attempt to explain the psychology of gangs and gang violence in men using the concept of a dominance hierarchy.

 Timmy, a boy of fifth grade, was eating lunch at school, relishing his delectable dish in the peace and quiet of the school’s dining hall.